semrush/intergalactic/website/docs/components/fullscreen-modal/fullscreen-modal.md

 **We use this component when:**

-- it is necessary to fill in / edit / analyze a large amount of information with full focus on the task;
+- it is necessary to fill in/edit/analyze a large amount of information with full focus on the task;
 - it is necessary to show a large amount of additional data for the report and get a response from the user on what to do with these data;
 - it is necessary to show a large amount of additional data for the report, but you don’t need to move it to a separate page.
 This is another flow of interaction with the report;
 - the size of modal window that opened on the screen is less than 768px;